MongoEngine/mongoengine/docs/guide/document-instances.rst

 If your document contains :class:`~mongoengine.fields.ReferenceField` or :class:`~mongoengine.fields.GenericReferenceField` objects, then by default the :meth:`~mongoengine.Document.save` method will not save any changes to those objects.
-If you want all references to also be saved also, noting each save is a separate query, then passing :attr:`cascade` as True to the save method will cascade any saves.
+If you want all references to be saved also, noting each save is a separate query, then passing :attr:`cascade` as True to the save method will cascade any saves.